Bromeliad Cryptanthus Care | Growing Earth Star Plants

 Size and Growth

-The Cryptanthus grows from a flattened rosette.
+Cryptanthus earth star plants come in different varieties and colors.
+Most species of Cryptanthus (the botanical name) grow from a flattened rosette.
 The leaves are wavy and feature a striped pattern.

 They are typically available in various shades of red, green, white, and pink.

-The earth star bromeliad can get quite big.
+The earth star bromeliad care can become increasingly difficult as it gets quite big.
 When grown outdoors in ideal conditions, it can reach up to two feet across.
 However, it doesn’t get very tall.

 Flowering and Fragrance

-They are tubular white and often remain partially hidden in the middle of the rosette.
+- The tubular white flowers often remain partially hidden in the middle of the rosette.

-After the flowers come and go, the earth stars genus slowly begins to die.
+- After the flowers come and go, the earth stars mother plant slowly begins to die.

-Cryptanthus bromeliads grows outdoors in USDA hardiness zones 8 to 11.
+Cryptanthus bromeliads grow outdoors under the cover of trees in USDA hardiness zones 8 to 11.

-The pink star plant won’t survive freezing winter temperatures.
-It’s native to humid conditions.
+The pink star plant care can get tricky during winter, for it won’t survive freezing winter temperatures since it’s native to humid conditions.

-When grown indoors, normal room temperature is fine.
-Outdoors, it should receive 65° to 75° degrees Fahrenheit weather.
+When grown as indoor plants, normal room temperature is fine.
+Outdoors, this plant should receive 65° to 75° degrees Fahrenheit weather.

-Indirect light throughout the day is the best option.
+Bright indirect light or light shade throughout the day is the best option.

-When grown indoors, place it in any window, except a large southern-facing window where it may get too much direct bright sunlight.
+When grown indoors, place it in any window except a large southern-facing window where it may get too much direct sun.

-Cryptanthus needs lots of sunlight, but not direct sunlight.
-The bright UV rays can scorch the leaves and kill it.
+Cryptanthus needs lots of indirect light but not direct sunlight.
+The bright UV rays can scorch, burn, bleach, and kill the leaves.

 Watering and Feeding